Inside channels, you can also do more than post messages and upload files. Increase your interaction with messages through Channel actions.

 You can use these commands before or after entering search terms:

-from:user.name to search for messages created by a specific user.
-The username entered must be the format without spaces (i.e. “john.doe” and not “John Doe”.
-To search for any time a user was mentioned, just search for their username.
+from:user.nameto search for messages created by a specific user.
+The username entered must be the format without spaces (i.e., “john.doe” and not “John Doe.”)
+Search for any mentions of a user by searching for their username.

-has:pin returns messages that are pinned in the current channel.
+has:pinreturns messages that pin in the current channel.

 You can also jump to where a message is located by hovering the mouse over the search result and selecting